angelacuahutle/pruebaRails/README.md

 ## Built With

-- Major languages
+- Ruby
-- Frameworks
+- Ruby on Rails 7
-- Technologies used
+- RSspec

 ## Live Demo